✔ No account fees or minimums ✔ Up to 4.20% APY

 Earnings Are Taxable Income

 The interest earned in a growth savings account can count as taxable income.
-Compare this to the growth that occurs in a Roth Individual Retirement Account (IRA).
-There, you won’t pay any income tax on investment earnings.
+By contrast, the money you put into a Roth Individual Retirement Account (IRA) grows tax-free.

 Recommended: What is a Roth IRA and How Does it Work?